utarn/mcp-vision/README.md

   }
 }
 ```
-When running on CPU, the default large-size object detection model make take a long time to run inference and respond.
+When running on CPU, the default large-size object detection model make take a long time to laod and run inference.
 Consider using a smaller model as `DEFAULT_OBJDET_MODEL` (you can tell Claude directly to use a specific model too).

 ## Tools
 The following tools are currently available through the mcp-vision server: